scam-masters/test-quests/react/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, after have performed `npm install` to install all the dependencies which are in the packages, you can run:

 ### `npm start`